supervisely/developer-portal/app-development/widgets/controls/checkboxfield.md

 ### @value_changed

-Decorator function is handled when checkbox value is changed.
+Decorator function is handled when the checkbox value is changed.

 ```python
 @checkbox.value_changed